“Julia Maiola holds nothing back… this is a must-read for everyone who loves historical high seas adventures.”—Readers’ Favorite

 How much revision did it go through?

 It went through quite a bit.
 I would do some revisions along the way, rewriting entire chapters and scrapping whole scenes or adding new ones.
 No one has seen the first unfinished manuscript, not even my friends who helped me edit and revise.
 The manuscript that I finished writing which, edited, would become the published book, had major changes from the manuscript that I started.
 It had more focus and a clear direction as far as story goes.
-When the finished manuscript went through revision, it was mostly for plot holes, reader comprehension, success of scenes, grammar, etc.
+When the finished manuscript went through revision, it was mostly for plot holes, reader comprehension, success of scenes, grammar, etc. Pictured is a page from inside an early draft, all marked up and ready to be revised.
+You can click on the picture to enlarge it.

 Who made the cover?